 And fillers are injections that do exactly what they sound like they do: fill sunken in spaces under the skin.
 “They are distributed into the face through layers of dermis [skin] to restore smoothness and facial volume by injection,” says Ava Shamban, M.D., a board-certified dermatologist and founder of Skin Five by Ava MD clinics.
-They can plump those areas — think: cheeks, lips, lines around the mouth or under the eyes — up instantly and over time.
+They can plump those areas — think cheeks, lips, lines around the mouth or under the eyes — instantly and over time.

 How do fillers work?

 Fillers fall into two main categories: hyaluronic acid (HA) fillers and biostimulatory fillers.

 HA fillers add instant volume.
 “They are very similar in composition to the material in our joints,” Douglas says.
 Biostimulatory fillers (like Sculptra and Bellafill) do double duty, adding a little instant volume and also triggering your cells to start producing more collagen — which begins to deplete in our 20s — naturally.
 Douglas calls it a “cascade reaction.”